 Syringes are considered the cheapest form of insulin delivery, but they’re certainly not cheap — at least not anymore.
 One study found that the price of insulin tripled in just 10 years.

-With insurance, a copay and coinsurance rate can be as low as $5, but can sometimes be as much as 50 percent of the total cost.
+With insurance, a copay and coinsurance rate can be as low as $5, but it can sometimes rise as high as 50 percent or more of the total cost.

 - They’re the least expensive option.